 |Related ROCK Products|

-GSK269962A is a potent ROCK inhibitor with IC50 values of 1.6 and 4 nM for recombinant human ROCK1 and ROCK2, respectively.
+SAR407899 is a potent and selective, ATP-competitive ROCK inhibitor with IC50 of 135 nM for ROCK-2, and Kis of 36 nM and 41 nM for human and rat ROCK-2, respectively.

 Products are for research use only.
 Not for human use.
 We do not sell to patients.